guillermohernandez/frontend-intermediate-textbook/lessons/LessonSeven.md

 You would grab this one with jQuery by
 `$box = $('#box'); //note: it's common to put a $ in your variable name when assigned to a jQuery element`

+Now, an HTML element that we got with `document.getElementById('counter');` has a few functions, but a jQuery object is like an HTML element on steriods.
+It comes with all kinds of methods that we can use to manipulate the element.

 ### Maniplating a DOM Element
 So now not only do we have our `<div>` to play with, we added a whole world of functionality to it.
 ```html